The

 Ross in California which as everyone knows was fully recognized by all European nations as

-Spanish territory, they had lots of other forts along the coast and throughout
+Spanish territory they had lots of other forts along the coast and throughout

 western Canada.
-The Russian traders themselves were found trading
+The Russian traders themselves were found trading and trapping

 as far east as Manitoba, throughout the Hudson Bay and even some of the great lakes.